demonCoder95/utils/README.md

-## utils
-# Utility Scripts for Various Functions
+## Utility Scripts for Various Functions
-get_bridge.sh - A script to generate a RHEL/CENTOS compatible network-scripts file for a bridge get_bond_vlan.sh - A script to generate a RHEL/CENTOS compatible network-scripts file for a VLANIF on a bond
+**get_bridge.sh** - A script to generate a RHEL/CENTOS compatible network-scripts file for a bridge

+**get_bond_vlan.sh** - A script to generate a RHEL/CENTOS compatible network-scripts file for a VLANIF on a bond

+**install_podman.sh** - A script to install podman for Ubuntu 18.04/19.04/19.10

+**install_operator_sdk.sh** - A script to install the operator-sdk binary for writing k8s operators